The Good Intentions Trap is Costly

 Metrics are very important to success.
 I won’t say the most important though, because a number without a narrative that gives it meaning, relevance, and value might as well not exist.
 It won’t produce any change in direction or focus.
 If you don’t have a purpose, by definition they aren’t complete They are likely a…

-Our Whole System Approach to managing resources in test is why we’ve been able to help our customers drive award-winning results, helping them win enterprise best practice awards.
-Our results have been uncommon and superior: 25% to 85% increases to speed and responsiveness 40% to 75% reduction in equipment costs 99%+ compliance rates 200% to…
+Our Whole System Approach to managing performance in mission-critical, asset-intensive enterprise processes, e.g. test, is why we’ve been able to help our customers drive award-winning results, helping them win enterprise best practice awards.
+Our results have been uncommon and superior: 25% to 85% increases to speed and responsiveness 40% to 75% reduction in equipment costs…

 “The hoarding mentality is being replaced by ‘Use TRM’.
 Especially since now it only takes about 15 minutes to make an equipment request, compared to several hours or more looking for something yourself under the old system.”